ZapperDJ/prawarchiver/README.md

     chcp 65001
     set PYTHONIOENCODING=utf-8

-before running `fetch_links.py` or `write_html.py` to resolve encoding errors such as 'codec can't encode character'.
+before running `prawarchiver.py` or `write_html.py` to resolve encoding errors such as 'codec can't encode character'.

 ### fetch reddit data

 data is fetched by subreddit and date range and is stored as csv files in `data`.

-    ./fetch_links.py politics 2017-1-1 2017-2-1
+    ./prawarchiver.py politics 2017-1-1 2017-2-1
-    # or add some link/post request filters
-    ./fetch_links.py --self_only --score "> 2000" politics 2015-1-1 2016-1-1
-    ./fetch_links.py -h

-you may need decrease your date range or adjust `pushshift_rate_limit_per_minute` in `fetch_links.py` if you are getting connection errors.
+**WARNING:** retrievable data is limited by reddit api to a max of 1000 posts

 ### write web pages